Who's the good guy? Who's the bad guy? Answering that's going to take a while.

 Prophecy Twist: The prophecy that a Vampire and a Hylden champion will battle each other to decide the fate of the world.
 Raziel is essentially both champions, as he frees the Hylden by giving them Janos as a vessel, but also gives Kain the means to destroy the Elder God with the purified Soul Reaver.
 The Elder God and Moebius set Raziel up to discover the predicted battle between the two, hoping he would figure the two champions were him and Kain and thus be newly motivated to kill him.
 It works at first, but Raziel later discovers the truth.

-Protagonist Power Up Privileges: Played with.
+Protagonist Power-Up Privileges: Played with.
 Kain is the hero of the first game Blood Omen, and in the introduction to the second game Soul Reaver, it's mentioned Kain is always the first among him and his lieutenants to evolve a new ability.
 During said intro, Raziel, the protagonist of this game, becomes the first to beat him to it by growing wings, stealing the spotlight from Kain in a fourth-wall sort of way.

 Psychopathic Man Child: Elzevir the Dollmaker from the original Blood Omen was a particularly disturbing version of this.
 Even Kain is disturbed by him.

 Purple Prose: Everyone talks as if they've been listening to Shakespearean actors before the game begins, though the exact magnitude varies between games and characters.
 But in a testament to Amy Hennig's skill, the flowery and often hammy and over-the-top dialogue completely works, and in fact, the series wouldn't be the same without it.